DevinVinson/WordPress-Plugin-Boilerplate/README.md

 * Example values are given, so you can see what needs to be changed.
 * Uses a strict file organization scheme to make sure the assets are easily maintainable.
 * Note that this boilerplate includes a `.pot` as a starting translation file.
-* Notes on managing assets prior to deployment are covered below
+* Notes on managing assets prior to deployment are covered below.
-* Tools used for translation are below
+* Tools used for translation are below.

 ## Contents